Letter 25 : That stubborn pain, the pain of hope!

 At the funeral I learned who Azad was.
 He was a brilliant child and student who graduated with honours from

 ’s Polyteknik Institute.
-He got married, built a beautiful house and had three daughters.
-Then came independence, the Karabagh war and unemployment.
-He went to Yerevan and worked at anything he could find to send money for his wife and kids.
+He married, built a beautiful house, and had three daughters.
+Then came independence, the Karabagh war and with these, unemployment.
+He went to Yerevan and worked at anything he could find to send money for his wife and children.
 He was one of those Armenians who were badly beaten in the Moscow metro by neo-fascist skinheads.
 He was lucky he did not die, although in retrospect, perhaps Azat died then.
 When he returned home, his wife was having an affair.
 He took to the bottle.
 Moscow

 Yes, we forgot pain, that stubborn pain of hope!

 Went there to move mountains